 In the aftermath of Hurricane Maria, thousands of Puerto Ricans have sought refuge in Chicago.
 Here’s what one woman had to navigate to get her family settled.
 (Belt Magazine, Dec.
 26, 2017; picked up by Longform, Jan.
 2018)

-In search of housing, schooling, and mental health: Longform reporting on one family’s journey from San Juan to Chicago, in the wake of Hurricane Maria.
+In search of housing, schooling, and mental health: In-depth narrative reporting on one family’s journey from San Juan to Chicago in the wake of Hurricane Maria.

 Utopia Parkway: Mining the Midwest for the perfect laissez-faire social order (Baffler: No. 36, print and online)

 If dystopia is utopia’s twin, and totalitarianism its dark shadow, capitalism is the dog nipping at its heels.

 What Do We Know About the Northwest Incinerator, a Large, Mostly Empty Industrial Site on the West Side?
 (City Bureau: May 2, 2017)

 Midpoint report from a ten-week fellowship with Chicago’s City Bureau.

 Tell Me What Resistance Looks Like (Latterly, May 1, 2017)

 The early opposition to American far-right populism has been hampered by division and despair.
 What’s next for the resistance?

 What Does It Mean to Provide Sanctuary for Immigrants — Or For Anyone?
 (Buzzfeed Reader: February 25, 2017)